Northern Lights over Vestrahorn Mountain in Stokksnes, Southeast Iceland.

 From Vik you drive over the Mýrdalssandur plain and pass the lave field Eldhraun.
 Continue you journey over the magnificent river delta Skeidarársandur, where you get an excellent view of Europe’s larger glacier Vatnajökull.
 You can see the results of volcanic outbreaks beneath Vatnajökull, creating glacial rivers that have taken everything in their path with them.

 Make a stop at the glacial lagoon Jökulsárlón at the foot of the glacier.
 Icebergs released from the glacier float in the lagoon, creating an almost magical atmosphere.
-It is possible to take a short boat trip on the lagoon amongst the icebergs (additional fee).
 Continue onto to Höfn for your overnight stay.

 Day Day 4